TexasInstruments/edgeai-tensorlab/docs/en/advanced_guides/datasets/nuscenes.md

 ## Before Preparation

 You can download nuScenes 3D detection `Full dataset (v1.0)` [HERE](https://www.nuscenes.org/download) and unzip all zip files.
-You have to ownload CAN bus expansion data as well and move it to data directory.
+You have to download CAN bus expansion data as well and move it to data directory.

 ```
 # Download 'can_bus.zip'